Energetic Luiz offers PSG versatility and eye for goal

-Manager Jose Mourinho is happy to stick with English centre backs John Terry and Gary Cahill and allow Brazil World Cup defender Luiz to link up with fellow countryman Thiago Silva in the Paris St Germain defence.
+Manager Jose Mourinho is happy to stick with English center backs John Terry and Gary Cahill and allow Brazil World Cup defender Luiz to link up with fellow countryman Thiago Silva in the Paris St Germain defense.

 The Ligue 1 champions announced on Friday that the player had signed a five-year contract with them.